 On the Canon EOS R5, it reads like a dream camera.
 8K video?
 With autofocus?
 Yep.
 Do you need 8K?
 No, but it’s damn cool, unlike the camera.
 That kind of processing involves a lot of heat, and even Canon’s perfect scenario timeframes are limiting.
 In the real world, the 8K comes off as a gimmick more than a feature.

 But it does have its advantages.
 For one, it’s a true hybrid camera.
 The sensor puts out sublime photos for those days when you want to take stills over video.
 And IBIS.
 I’m not sure what magic Canon pulled, but damn.
 It blows every other camera out of the water.
 Handheld is damn close to having it on a gimbal.

 You can read more on both cameras on our mirrorless camera guide.
 Do you need either of these to become a vlogger?
 No. But there is something to be said for high-quality gear.
 You’re not getting cinematic 4K 120fps out of a point-and-shoot.

 Sony a7 III

 Want pro-level features for a semi-pro price?
 The Sony a7 III is making waves as a sub-$2000 full-frame mirrorless camera.
 Sure, it doesn’t have the articulating screen, but that can be handled with an external monitor.
-It grabs the AF system off the Sony a9 and records 4K with zero crop.
+It grabs the AF system of the Sony a9 and records 4K with zero crop.

-Dual SD card slots, an audio jack, and host of other features add up to one of the best values on the camera market today.
-If your budget can handle it, the a7 III immediately puts you into the category of professional vloggers.
+Dual SD card slots, an audio jack, and a host of other features add up to one of the best values on the camera market today.
+If your budget can handle it, the a7III immediately puts you into the category of professional vloggers.

 And for the expensive bodies, the Sony a7 III.
 Hard to beat that megapixel count and the sheer amount of features for the price.
-For what you’d pay for the top Nikon or Canon, you’re completely outfitted with lenses, lights, audio and a tripod.
+For what you’d pay for the top Nikon or Canon, you’re completely outfitted with lenses, lights, audio, and a tripod.